 Near the diving center, a guideline was stretched and positioned between some trees.
 Following a classroom explanation of methods and emergency procedures, the techniques are performed on a land drill prior to their underwater implementation.

 For quite a time, I had been wanting to go back to Croatia to see first hand what this young nation with ancient roots had to offer, both below and above the surface.
-Back in the 1980s, in the days when Prince and Michael Jackson were the dominant figures in popular music, I went there on a camping trip.

 The Romans called the Mediterranean Sea, Mare Nostrum—our sea—which signals some degree of proximity and relative ease of access, at least if you live in Europe.